sudarshna-patel/ah-promo-forecast/README.md

 └── README.md

 ```

 ---

 ## 🛠 Engineering Assumptions & Limitations

 - Training is triggered via API and runs **as a background task** to avoid blocking.
-- **Celery** was considered for background task management, but due to system limitations, it's not implemented.
-Instead, `BackgroundTasks` and `gunicorn --timeout 3600` with workers was used.
+- **Celery** was considered for background task management, but due to the simplicity of the system and time limitations, it's not implemented.
+Instead, `BackgroundTasks` and `gunicorn` with workers was used.
 - ML models are saved **locally and as MLflow artifacts**; in production, these should be stored in **S3 or similar**.
 - **Logging** is rudimentary and local.
 Cloud-based centralized logging (e.g., AWS CloudWatch) is recommended for production.
 - The **monitoring and load testing endpoints are placeholders** to show how they could be structured.